CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     | :--: | :-----------: | :-----------------: |
     |      |               |                     |

-14. (2 points) List top 20 users with the most number of answers along with their id, display_name, reputation and the number of answers.
+14. (2 points) List top 20 users who posted the highest number of answers along with their id, display_name, reputation and the number of answers.

     Print only those users with the number of answers greater than 50.
 Order the same by number of answers in descending order.